Discover how to get admission to the bar of the Supreme Court of the United States (SCOTUS)!

 In this connection, someone (especially, a lawyer without the SCOTUS bar admission) might ask you: Why would you get a US Supreme Court bar admission if you are not going to practice there?

-There are a couple of reasons.
-First, superior bar admission inspires and motivates you as a lawyer.
+- The superior bar admission inspires and motivates you as a lawyer.
 Some values have only spiritual meaning.
 Inspiration and motivation, for example, foster progress.
 Raising legal qualification, in particular, urges you for better lawyering.
 After all, the Supreme Court sets the final precedents ruling all over the United States.
 Many of them were landmark cases we all studied in US law school.

-Second, who knows, you may eventually get a chance to represent a client at the Supreme Court.
+- Who knows, you may eventually get a chance to represent a client at the Supreme Court.
 In such a case, you will be ready to act right away, using your SCOTUS bar admission.
 You will be already qualified to argue before the Court.

-Third, you can hardly ever get a chance even to visit the highest US Courtroom (not only its building).
+- You can hardly ever get a chance even to visit the highest US Courtroom (not only its building).
 So, how about doing this at least once in a lifetime?

 To heat up your interest, let me quickly share my impressions.